andreytreyt/yarp-swagger/README.md

 ## Filtering of Published Paths

 If you want to publish only some configured path in YARP, you can use the `AddOnlyPublishedPaths` option.
+(For using these options, you need to add Methods configuration in the Match block of the YARP configuration.)
 Update appsettings.json:

 ```json lines